sulami/blog/pages/about.md

 I am Robin Schroer, also known as sulami.
 This is my blog, where I discuss various topics, mostly related to software development, but occasionally also others.
-I am a \*nix guy by heart and mainly write Python, Haskell, Elixir and Clojure.
+I am a \*nix guy by heart and mainly write Clojure, Python, and Haskell.
 I have been contributing to the Linux kernel as well as writing an X11 window manager and I generally like experimenting with code.

 I also love puzzles/contests, so here are some I have completed: